codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the clown have neck pain? - Because he slept funny
+"Why do seagulls fly over the ocean?"
+"Because if they flew over the bay, we'd call them bagels."

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+When was the programming language &quot;C#&quot; released?
- 1. Android
+ 1. 1998
- 2. BlackBerry
+ 2. 2000
- 3. iOS
+ 3. 1999
- 4. Symbian
+ 4. 2001

 <details>
   <summary>Answer</summary>
-  iOS
+  2000
 </details>